The Essential Guide to Construction Aggregates

 The extraction itself typically employs controlled blasting.
 Engineers drill a precise pattern of holes into the bedrock, which are filled with carefully measured explosives.
 The goal is not to pulverize the rock, but to fracture it into large, manageable boulders known as shot rock.
 This method maximizes yield while minimizing vibration and environmental impact.

-Phase 2: Primary Breakdown & Crushing
+Phase 2: Multi-Stage Crushing Circuits

 aggregates making process